docksal/docksal/docs/xdebug.md

    ```

 2. Update container configuration with `fin up`
-3. You can run your scripts from console and debug it in the same way as requests from browser.
+3. You can run your scripts in console and debug them in the same way as browser requests.

 For example you can run drush command: `fin drush fra -y` and debug this drush command from feature module.